Raspikabek/sfdocs-sfdx-plugin/README.md

 Check the Documentation in [sfdocs.netlify.app](http://sfdocs.netlify.app/)

 Generate documentation given the source content of your project.
+We use [Handlebarsjs](https://handlebarsjs.com/) to parse the metadata into the templates format.

 Content will be generated in the following structure: